KatherLab/LLMAIx/static/information_extraction.md

 You can save and load the Grammar Builder configuration.
 Press **Generate Grammar** to generate the grammar.

+> [!NOTE]
-> [!TIP] You can also manually write your own grammar.
+> You can also manually write your own grammar.
 See [LLama-CPP GBNF Guide](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md).

 ---